dmccreary/robot-day/docs/activities/battery-recharging.md

 ![](../img/usb-current-meter.png){ width=""500"}

 1. Several partially charged and fully charged 18360 batteries connected to recharging boards
-2. USB current and voltage monitors
+2. USB current and voltage monitors.
+We can get these on eBay for a few dollars.

 ### Steps